Axtori/RESISTED/README.md

 # RESISTED
-A hub designed for Roblox Scripting in more than your own game.
+A repository designed for Roblox Scripting in more than your own game.

 -------
 # Products